 Leave of Absences

-Taking time away from Princeton
+Time away from Princeton

 For undergraduate international students, time away from Princeton can be defined as: taking a voluntary leave of absence, an authorized withdrawal, suspension or any other category, in which student choose not to enroll or are prohibited from enrolling in courses at the University.
 This does not apply to international students participating in a study abroad program.